chapman-phys220-2018f/cw02-table-a/README.md

 ## Assessment

 Github is a powerful resource for collaboration in coding.
 This exercise gave us better insight into version control as well how to deal with its problems.
+We ran into a few issues along the way that helped us learn more about using git.

 ## Honor Pledge